 €150,000 € at the committee meeting on 14/09/2020

 Nanoé Développement was founded in August 2016 on the basis of an observation: lack of electricity is one of the prime obstacles to Africa’s development and prosperity.
 To this day, millions of people are stuck in extreme poverty.

-The two engineers who founded the association are convinced that it is possible to develop access to electricity by creating a new, progressive modular model: “lateral electricity”.
-Their approach consists in preferring a gradual interconnection of small, decentralised and locally-managed networks rather than waiting for the development of a nationwide infrastructure likely to eschew rural areas.
+The two engineers at the origin of the association are convinced that it is possible to develop access to electricity by creating a new, progressive and modular model: "lateral electricity".
+Their approach is to give priority to the gradual interconnection of small, decentralized, locally managed networks rather than waiting for the development of a national infrastructure that can stop at the gates of rural areas.

-Their project relies on a system known as a “nanonetwork”, powered by solar energy.
-It supplies electricity to five or six households who pre-purchase a certain amount of energy using their mobile phones via a secure platform.
-The electricity supplied to each household is sufficient to power three or four LED lamps and charge an electric/electronic device like a telephone.
+Their project is based on a device called a "nano-grid" that runs on solar energy.
+It supplies electricity to five or six households, which purchase a quantity of energy in advance by cell phone via a secure platform.
+The low-cost electricity supplied to each household can power two or three LED lamps and charge an electrical/electronic device, such as a telephone.

 Innovation is also societal: the model developed by the association aims to structure a local decentralized electrification sector made up of small local entrepreneurs (or "nano-entrepreneurs").
 Once trained by Nanoé, they deploy nano-grids, powered by solar panels and connected to batteries, which they choose to operate or own.
 These facilities serve between four and six households that purchase the electricity generated from the contractors.
 The potential benefit to the contractors is 1.6 times the national median income.